 If using fresh peaches, peel and slice them, discarding the pits.

-Spread into an eight inch baking dish or cast iron pan, and set aside.
+Spread into an eight inch baking dish or cast iron pan, and set the pan aside.

-Combine all remaining ingredients except the butter or coconut oil in a bowl.
-Cut in the butter with a fork or pastry cutter, continuing to break up pieces of the topping until small crumbles form.
+Combine all remaining ingredients except the butter or coconut oil in a large mixing bowl.
+Cut in the butter with a fork or pastry cutter, continuing to break up large pieces of the topping until small crumbles form.

-Portion into individual bowls.
-Serve hot or cold, and top with ice cream or whipped cream if desired.
+Portion the peach dessert into individual bowls.
+Serve hot or cold, and top the recipe with ice cream or whipped cream if desired.

 Peach crumble toppings